 In addition to health reform changes that are estimated to put millions at risk for losing access to care, the new administration is calling for severe budget cutbacks in many agencies and programs that support the poor.

-If ever there has been a time for nurses to be lead change to find innovative ways to deliver care to those that need it, it’s now.
+If ever there has been a time for nurses to lead change to find innovative ways to deliver care to those that need it, it’s now.
 We can look to our foremothers for inspiration and example.